 She began her bridal sewing career with her first wedding dress for a neighbour's daughter, and in 1988, opened a small Designer Boutique with a friend and employed seamstresses to help out.
 By 2003 she had received numerous industry awards including 5 “Designer of the Year”.
 Not to mention all while raising 3 children.

 As for now, Annette is currently retired from the biz in Australia, where she has been happily married for 57 years and counting.
-Pre-Covid times her and her husband spent their time travelling overseas and she only sews for fun now.
+Pre-Covid times she and her husband spent their time travelling overseas and she only sews for fun now.

 "I have always wanted to make wedding dresses through the decades of the 20th century.
 Even though I had already covered the last 40 years of styles when I was working."